benjermanloo1/nfl-game-predictor/README.md

 ## Data
 Downloaded from [Pro Football Reference](https://www.pro-football-reference.com/)
-* Collected from the 2024 NFL Season (up to week 15 EXCLUDING 12/16 games)
+* Collected from the 2024 NFL Season (up to week 14)

 ## Findings
 TBD